Reverse orbifold construction and uniqueness of holomorphic vertex operator algebras: Introduction

 \section{Introduction}

 This article is a continuation of our program on classification of holomorphic vertex operator algebras (VOAs) of central charge $24$.
 In 1993, Schellekens \cite{Sc93} obtained a partial classification by determining possible Lie algebra structures for the weight one subspaces of holomorphic VOAs of central charge $24$.
 There are $71$ cases in his list but not all cases were constructed explicitly at that time.
 Recently, there is much progress towards the classification; all $71$ cases have been constructed (\cite{FLM,DGM,Lam,LS,LS3,Mi3,SS,EMS,LS4,LLin}) and Schellekens' list has also been reproved in \cite{EMS}.
 The main technique for construction is often referred as to ``Orbifold construction".
 When the central charge is $24$, it is also conjectured that the Lie algebra structure of the weight one subspace will determine the holomorphic VOA structure uniquely.
 This would be an analogue of the uniqueness of the Niemeier lattices: the isometry class of a positive-definite even unimodular lattice of rank $24$ is uniquely determined by the root system consisting of the norm $2$ vectors.
-However, this conjecture has been proved only for the following $26$ cases.\footnote{After we finished this work, $13$ more cases have been proved in \cite{KLL} by using the main idea of this article and one more case has been proved in \cite{LLin} by using mirror extension.} In \cite{DM}, it was shown that if the weight one Lie algebra has Lie rank $24$, then the holomorphic VOA is isomorphic to the lattice VOA associated with one of the $24$ Niemeier lattices.
+However, this conjecture has been proved only for the following $26$ cases.\footnote{After we finished this work, except for the case $V_1=0$, the uniqueness for all the other cases has been proved by using the main idea of this article \cite{EMS2,KLL,LLin,LS18,LS5}. } In \cite{DM}, it was shown that if the weight one Lie algebra has Lie rank $24$, then the holomorphic VOA is isomorphic to the lattice VOA associated with one of the $24$ Niemeier lattices.
 For the other cases, the classification of holomorphic framed VOAs of central charge $24$ in \cite{LS2} implies that if the weight one Lie algebra has the type $A_{1,2}^{16}$ or $E_{8,2}B_{8,1}$, then the holomorphic VOA structure of central charge $24$ is unique.
 Indeed, in these two cases, the subVOA generated by the weight one Lie algebra is framed, and so is the corresponding holomorphic VOA.

 In this article, we discuss a general technique for proving the uniqueness of holomorphic vertex operator algebras.
 The key idea is to reverse the orbifold construction based on the following simple observation: